BrkRaw/brkraw/paper/paper.md

 a usable form.
 It preserves the coordinate system of the image according to the subject position and orientation on the scanner coordinate system (Figure1), which is known to be a challenge in the Bruker Biospin MRI system.
 [@Ferraris:2017, @Naveau:2019].
-The high-level Python API offers to load image data as the two most convenient object types in the Python eco-system for image processing (nibabel[@Brett:2020] and SimpleITK[@Lowekamp:2013]), as well as to convert multiple parameters into a structured JSON-type object using a custom JSON-based syntax.
+The high-level Python API offers to load image data as the two most popular object types in the Python eco-system for image processing (nibabel[@Brett:2020] and SimpleITK[@Lowekamp:2013]), as well as to convert multiple parameters into a structured JSON-type object using a custom JSON-based syntax.